Bairdy999/elastic-police-uk-data-ingest/README.md

 - Stop-and-search statistics recorded in a given period by each Force

 ## Downloading UK Police Data
-Data can be downloaded from the following sites:
+Data can be downloaded from the following links:

 | Download Type | Raw URL | Description |
 | -- | -- | -- |